Yuki Kashiwagi: Career

 In the group's annual general elections in 2014, Kashiwagi came in third place with a total of 104,364 votes.

 Kashiwagi received her first center position for the group's 39th single, Green Flash since her debut in 2006.
 This single has two centers, the other center being Haruna Kojima.

-On March 26, 2015, it was announced that she would release from her concurrent position in NMB48, and hold a concurrent position in NGT48 which is planned to be formed in 2015.
+On March 26, 2015, it was announced that she would be released from her concurrent position in NMB48, and hold a concurrent position in NGT48 which is planned to be formed in 2015.
 She placed No.2 in the AKB48 general election in 2015, and was selected for the 41st single senbatsu members.
 On April 17, she announced that she was withdrawing from NGT48, with a final performance at Team NIII's concert on April 21, 2019.

 On April 9, 2021, it was announced that Kashiwagi would temporarily join all seven current WACK groups as a member, with the stage name Yuki Reysole.
-On August 31, all seven WACK groups will release a single each, all of which will feature Kashiwagi.
+On August 31, all seven WACK groups released a single each, all of which featured Kashiwagi.
 The release of the singles was later delayed indefinitely following Kashiwagi's diagnosis of Syringomyelia.
 All seven of the singles were released on November 30.

-On June 9, 2021, it was announced that Kashiwagi will be undergoing spinal cord surgery.
-As a result, her solo concerts for July 7-8 have been postponed.
+On June 9, 2021, it was announced that Kashiwagi would be undergoing spinal cord surgery.
+As a result, her solo concerts for July 7-8 had been postponed.

+On September 15, 2023, it was announced that she would celebrate her solo debut 10th anniversary with her third concert tour titled Kashiwagi Yuki 3rd Tour Netemo Samete mo Yukirin World ~ Solo Debut 10th Anniversary Mo Muchuu Ni Sasechauzou ~.
+On October 20, she announced her graduation from AKB48 at a concert in Tokyo.
+Her graduation concert was held on March 16, 2024 at the Pia Arena and her final performance at the AKB48 theater was held on April of the same year, ending her 17-year tenure with the group.